dsthedev/documentation/Setup Guides/Mac.md

 - `cmd+click` opens a link in new tab: `true`
 - When a new window opens, make it active: `false`
 - Use `cmd+(1-9)` to switch tabs: `true`

+#### AutoFill / Passwords

+- Don't Autofill anything!
+Set all to `false`

+#### Search

+- Search engine: `Google`
+	- I'm considering using DuckDuckGo, just haven't found time
+- Uncheck everything except for favorites in the Smart Search Field.

+#### Security

+- Check all (warn of fraudulent sites, enable JS, block pop-ups)

+#### Privacy

+- Prevent cross-site tracking: `true`
+- Ask websites not to track me: `true`
+- Block all cookies: `false`

+#### Websites

+This appears to be a very useful section to fine tune my browsing experience.

+- Reader: Set "When visiting other websites" to `On`
+	- This will automatically add new sites to the auto-reader list
+	- Also make the reader dark by opening an article with reader enabled to access the reader settings for color and font type

+#### Extensions

+Needs further review:

+- Grammarly
+- URL Advisor by Kaspersky

+#### Advanced

+- Show full website address: `true`
+- Never use font sizes smaller than: `9`
+- Press Tab to highlight each item on a page: `true`
+- Save articles for offline reading automatically: `true`
+- Stop plug-ins to save power: `true`
+- Style sheet: I recommend `normalize.css` [link](https://necolas.github.io/normalize.css/)
+- Default encoding: `UTF-8`
+- Proxies?
+Needs further review
+- Show develop menu in menu bar: `true`

 ---